-Metric Scope Implemented or planned activities Timeline Gathering supplier data and adapting procurement SCOPE 3.1 • We have implemented a new supplier engagement strategy to collate information from suppliers which provides greater insight into aspects of their performance, including ESG practices.
+Metric Scope Implemented or planned activities Timeline Gathering supplier data and adapting procurement SCOPE 3.1 We have implemented a new supplier engagement strategy to collate information from suppliers which provides greater insight into aspects of their performance, including ESG practices.
 Ethical procurement questionnaires covering c.75% of our supplier spend have been completed.
 IMPLEMENTED processes We will develop a clear plan for enhancing supply chain emissions data further to improve our Scope 3 emissions calculations relating to purchased goods and services.
 IN PROGRESS Develop guidance for supplier selection criteria specifically relating to climate.
 PLANNED Engaging suppliers SCOPE 3.1 We have expanded our discussions on sustainability with the suppliers who account for our highest carbon emissions, to understand where our suppliers are on their own sustainability journeys, recording if they are monitoring and reporting emissions and what scopes are included in a supplier's own reporting.
 IMPLEMENTED Develop a plan for sharing knowledge and learnings with suppliers that are seeking to improve their environmental maturity.
 PLANNED Sustainable capex SCOPE 3.2 Refurbishment of our offices - where possible, we recycle furniture and/or donate unwanted furniture to local communities/organisations.
 This same policy will apply when we relocate to our new offices.
 IMPLEMENTED Standardising to new Apple products including specifically the Mac Air range has allowed us to take a more holistic approach to reducing the carbon lifecycle of our employee focused technology.
 The products have a substantially lower lifetime carbon footprint than the equivalent PCs we have purchased in the past and are also much more efficient from a power usage perspective which means less charging.
-IN PROGRESS Business travel Our Travel Policy has been updated to make flights as a mode of travel by exception. $\bigcirc$ SCOPE 3.6 Employees with a company car allowance are required to have an EV/low emission (75g/km or less for a hybrid) vehicle.
+IN PROGRESS Business travel Our Travel Policy has been updated to make flights as a mode of travel by exception. $\bigcirc$ SCOPE 3.6 - Employees with a company car allowance are required to have an EV/low emission (75g/km or less for a hybrid) vehicle.
 IMPLEMENTED Salary sacrifice scheme introduced for employees to lease an EV or low emission hybrid vehicle in a tax efficient way.
 Our travel booking system has been updated to display carbon emissions associated with bookings to make employees more aware of the impact their journeys are having.
 We have invested in video conferencing equipment in our offices to facilitate enhanced virtual meetings and collaborative online working.
-Purchased vehicles (s COPE SCOPE SCOPE 3.10 Develop a clear plan for reducing the volume of vehicles taken on balance sheet through Autorama.
-IN PROGRESS
+Purchased vehicles ( SCOPE SCOPE SCOPE 3.11 tin oogin totorama. ···→ IN PROGRESS